ScottishCovidResponse/hugo_source_files/content/docs/data/available_data.md

 # Available data

-The following data products can be found in the data registry.
+The following data products are available in the data registry.
+Each of the following entries includes a brief description of the dataset, the date this descrition was entered, any links to additional information, and the name of the data product in the data registry.

 ## Population estimates